Want to know about me? Here’s a short bio:

 Feeling a growing desire to write fiction, Silvia began jotting down story ideas and interesting lines until she’d completed several manuscripts.
 She then fully allowed fiction – especially mythology – back into her life.
 The result was her debut novel, God Awful Loser, featuring Cupid, the Roman God of Love, in a comedic adventure for teens and adults.
 Silvia got to visit some of the book’s key scenes at Paris’ Eiffel Tower and Arc de Triomphe and Italy’s Roman Colosseum; she has yet to visit Death Valley, the site of another crucial scene.

-Silvia’s been a member of the Society of Children’s Book Writers and Illustrators for more than a decade and is the Wisconsin chapter’s (and the nation’s) first Indie & Self-Publishing Coordinator, helping new authors and illustrators on their publishing journey.
+Silvia’s been a member of the Society of Children’s Book Writers and Illustrators for more than a decade and served as the Wisconsin chapter’s (and the nation’s) first Indie & Self-Publishing Coordinator, helping new authors and illustrators on their publishing journey.
 She’s now honored to be a part of the state’s leadership team as the Assistant Regional Advisor.
 She is also a member of the Council for Wisconsin Writers and the Wisconsin State Reading Association.

 Silvia is videographer for the award-winning Fantasy Art Workshop Video Series and Jeff Miracola’s YouTube channel, which features nearly 80 videos and tallies more than 1.5 million views.
 Her husband is an accomplished fantasy illustrator and children’s book artist.
 Together they’ve traveled to many countries for their work and hope to visit many more.

 When Silvia’s not writing, reading, or shooting video, she’s most likely working out.
 She’s a 13-time age-group national ice speedskating champion who has also coached, officiated, and served as meet announcer.
 Early 2018 saw Silvia call the play-by-play action at the US Speedskating Olympic Trials.